Plotting

 Plot Styles

 The style of the detector plot can be controlled via the seriestype keyword.
-There are 4 available styles:
+There are 4 available styles for 3D plotting:

 plot(